Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Results

 A further measure of how well mass follows light is provided by the correlation function, $\xi(\theta)$ between galaxies and the average reconstructed mass map.
 The projected galaxy-mass correlation function describes how galaxies and mass are clustered, as a function of separation, $\theta$, on the sky.
 It is defined through conditional probability, $dP$ of finding a galaxy in a volume $dV$, a distance $\theta$ away from another galaxy, $dP=n(1+\xi)dV$, where $n$ is the average number density of galaxies.
 It typically decreases with separation, after attaining the largest amplitude at zero.
 We use the estimator $\xi(\theta)=\frac{D_mD_g}{\langle D_mR_g\rangle}-1$, where $D_mD_g$ represents the number of mass pixel--galaxy pairs, and $\langle D_mR_g\rangle$ is the average number of pairs of 100 trials, where the positions of the galaxies have been randomized.

 The galaxy-mass correlation function between the galaxies in the Subaru R-band catalog in MACSJ0416 and the average mass map is shown in Fig.~\ref{fig:corr}.
-It was computed within a region enclosing the central portion of the cluster, and using a bin size of $0.52$\arcsecond.
+It was computed using a bin size of $0.52$\arcsecond within a region of area $5903.52$ squared arcseconds and enclosing galaxies and images along the cluster's line of elongation.
+This is the line extending through the two brightest cluster galaxies of the cluster.
+We chose Subaru galaxies over HST galaxies because Subaru catalog contains magnitudes for all HST galaxies, including those that are too bright for HST.
+Furthermore, Subaru filters we use are closely matched by HST filters; specifically, galaxy magnitudes in Subaru Z (R) band are tightly correlated with HST F814W (F606W) magnitudes.
+Since Subaru is a ground-based telescope, the light profiles of the brightest galaxies are extended, and may block fainter galaxies.
+To reduce this bias, we masked the 10 brightest galaxies in the Subaru R-band with a circle of radius 8" before calculating the correlation functions.
 Fig.~\ref{fig:corr} shows $\xi(\theta)$ for several galaxy magnitude cuts; the number of galaxies in each cut is indicated in the figure.

-If galaxies traced the underlying mass distribution according to the standard biasing scheme one would expect that the brightest galaxies would show the strongest clustering with the mass, and as the galaxy magnitude limit is pushed towards lower fluxes, the amplitude of the correlation function would decrease due two reasons: fainter galaxies contain less mass, and are also biased towards less mass.
-This is in fact what is seen.
+If galaxies traced the underlying mass distribution according to the standard biasing scheme one would expect that the brightest galaxies would show the strongest clustering with the mass, and as the galaxy magnitude limit is pushed towards lower fluxes, the amplitude of the correlation function would decrease due to two reasons: fainter galaxies contain less mass, and are thus biased towards less mass.
+This is indeed what is seen.
 Because \grale~ input does not include any information about the galaxies, the trend of brighter galaxies being more biased towards mass is an important confirmation of the standard biasing scenario.

 Fig.~\ref{fig:corr} also shows that at very small separations, $\simlt 2$\arcsecond, the correlation function decreases, instead of increasing as separation approaches zero.
-This might be indicative of the offset between dark and light matter in cluster galaxies.
+Taken at face value, this would be indicative of an offset between dark and light matter in cluster galaxies.
 However, the uncertainties in $\xi$, which are approximately 0.025, are too large to make that conclusion.
-(The actual error bars are plotted in Fig.~\ref{fig:6panels}.)
 This behaviour at small separations and its marginal statistical significance was already seen in Section~\ref{sec:peaks}.